-- Chairs of all ASQC sub-committees. - Nottingham Trent Students' Union (NTSU) President. - NTSU Vice-President Education. - NTSU Vice-President Postgraduate. - Executive Dean of Learning and Teaching (Deputy Chair). - Head of Academic Quality (CADQ). - Academic Registrar (or representative). - Director of Business Development and Analytics (or representative). - Head of Governance and Legal Services (or representative). - Director of Marketing and Communications (or representative). - Director of Employability (or representative). - Director of Estates (or representative). - Head of Equality, Diversity and Inclusion (or representative). - Director of Digital Technologies (or representative). - Director of Library and Learning Resources (or representative). - Director of Student Support Services (or representative). - Director of Student and Community Engagement (or representative). - Head of School Operations representative. - A member of UR&IC. - Representative from NTU Global. - Representative from Confetti Institute of Creative Technologies. - Executive Dean for Graduate Outcomes (or representative). - Head of Internal Audit (or representative). - Executive Officer (CADQ). - Servicing Officer (CADQ).

-- Section - 4.8 ASQC has five sub-committees that carry out specific tasks associated with standards and quality management the Academic Partnerships Sub-Committee, the Cross-School Standards and Quality Sub-Committee, the Mansfield Standards and Quality Sub-Committee, the Apprenticeship Portfolio Sub-Committee and the External Examiner and Assessor Appointments Panel. - 4.9 ASQC commissions expert working groups to undertake development work as necessary.
+- Academic Registrar (or representative). - Director of Business Development and Analytics (or representative). - Director of Employability (or representative). - Director of Library and Learning Resources (or representative). - Director of Student Support Services (or representative). - Director of Student and Community Engagement (or representative). - Head of School Operations representative. - Executive Officer (CADQ). - Servicing Officer (CADQ). - 4.7 ASQC has seven sub-committees that carry out specific tasks associated with standards and quality management the Academic Course Approval Sub-Committee, Academic Partnerships Sub-Committee, the Cross-School Standards and Quality Sub-Committee, the Mansfield Standards and Quality Sub-Committee, the Apprenticeship Portfolio Sub-Committee, the External Examiner Appointments Panel, and the Digital Learning Environment Sub-Committee. - 4.8 ASQC commissions expert working groups to undertake development work as necessary.

-5. University Research and Innovation Committee
+5. University Research And Innovation Committee

 - 5.1 Academic Board delegates powers for setting, maintaining and assuring standards and quality for research degree courses to the University Research and Innovation Committee. - 5.2 The powers delegated to the University Research and Innovation Committee (UR&IC) are defined and exercised according to a set of clear terms of reference, an appropriate constitution and to regular reporting to Academic Board.
 The terms of reference are as follows: - a.
 To oversee and support the development of high-quality sustainable research, knowledge exchange and practice related innovation, that delivers societal impact, in accordance with the NTU Strategic Plan. - b.
 To oversee and support the development of current and future NTU Strategic Research Themes. - c.
 To monitor and regularly report to Academic Board on research, knowledge exchange and practice activities and achievements associated with the NTU Strategic Plan Valuing Ideas theme. - d.
-To consider the implications for NTU of any changes in the regional, national and international higher education and research, knowledge exchange and practice innovation policy landscape. - e.
+To consider the implications for NTU of any changes in the regional, national and international higher education and research, knowledge exchange and practice innovation policy landscape.

+- e.
 To promote and monitor compliance across NTU of external research governance policies including: - Open Access and NTU Publication Strategy; - Research Ethics and the Research Integrity Concordat; - Concordat to Support the Career Development of Researchers; - Research Data Management. - f.
 To receive regular reports from the School Research, Innovation and Practice Committees. - g.
 To oversee strategic research partnerships. - h.
 To support the development of a diverse and inclusive research culture. - i.
 To set, maintain and assure standards and quality for research degree courses. - j.
-To oversee and support the development of NTU Doctoral School activities.
+To oversee and support the development of NTU Doctoral School activities. - k.

-- k.
 To oversee and support Researcher Development Support across NTU. - I. To consider and, when appropriate, ratify the decision of the University Research Degrees Committee (URDC) and the University's course design and approval process for research awards.